Sunday, August 25, 2024

 I'm trying to drink 64 ounces at minimum during each day.

-My goal is to drink at least 32 ounces of water out my total goal of 64 ounces.
-For the balance, I am trying to drink beverages that are more hydrating, such as low-glycemic Gatorade, sparkling water, herbal tea, and milk.
+My goal is to drink at least 32 ounces of water (light blue) out my total goal of 64 ounces of liquids.

-I do sometimes drink protein drinks and diet sodas, but I try to keep those to a minimum since they are less than 90% hydrating according to my Waterllama app.
+I do sometimes drink protein drinks (dark purple) and diet sodas (light lavender), but I try to keep those to a minimum since they are less than 90% hydrating according to my Waterllama app.

 I was snacking as a way to pull water out of granola bars and bread.
 That was not very efficient, and this was going to sabotage my A1c!